LayerBoost: Layer-Aware Attention Reduction for Efficient LLMs: Methodology

 where $Q,K,V \in \mathbb{R}^{n \times d}$ are the query, key, and value projections of the input tokens and $d$ is the hidden dimension.
 While effective, this mechanism introduces quadratic complexity $\mathcal{O}(n^2)$ with respect to sequence length $n$, when both forming and applying the attention matrix $QK^\top$.
 This becomes a major computational bottleneck for long contexts as the inference speed is highly affected.

-Our goal is to transform a pretrained softmax-based transformer into a more efficient architecture, while preserving most of the original model's performance and requiring only minimal additional training.
+Our goal is to transform a pretrained \emph{softmax-based} transformer into a more efficient architecture, while preserving most of its performance and requiring minimal post-training.
 Formally, given a pretrained model $f_{\theta}$, we aim to construct a modified model $f_{\hat{\theta}}$ by replacing attention mechanisms in selected layers with more efficient alternatives while minimizing the performance degradation:

 where $\mathcal{L}$ denotes the discrepancy between the outputs of the modified model and the original pretrained model, and $f_{\theta}$ acts as a reference, or teacher model, during the adaptation phase.